moalshak/OOP-competition2021/README.md

   <br> ![cargo](images/readme/CragoAreaChosen.PNG)<br>
   >As you can see the button 'view import demands' shows the import demands of the destination airport so the user can choose the best options.

-> >Upon updating the slider and confirming a change, the slider data for the other cargo units also dynamically updates
+  >Upon updating the slider and confirming a change, the slider data for the other cargo units updates dynamically, this provides the user with more informative data.

 # Upgrades and Updates

 * ### Quick Info
   <br> ![QuickInfo](images/readme/HoverData.jpg)<br>
-  Hovering over the different points on the airplane map enables the user to view some quick information regarding the capacity of that area.
+  >Hovering over the different points on the airplane map enables the user to view some quick information regarding the capacity of that area.

 <a name = "passengers">